God's Gonna Cut You Down

 "God's Gonna Cut You Down" (also known as "God Almighty's Gonna Cut You Down", "God's Gonna Cut 'Em Down", "Run On" and "Sermon") is a traditional American folk song.
-It was first recorded by the Golden Gate Quartet in 1946 and first issued in 1947 by the Jubalaires.
-Since then, the track has been recorded in a variety of genres, including country, folk, alternative rock, electronic and black metal.
-The lyrics warn evildoers that they cannot avoid God's eventual judgment.
+The track has been recorded in a variety of genres, including country, folk, alternative rock, electronic and black metal.
+The lyrics warn evildoers that they cannot avoid God's judgment.

-As "God's Gonna Cut You Down", it was performed by Odetta on Odetta Sings Ballads and Blues (1956), Johnny Cash on the posthumously released American V: A Hundred Highways (2006).
+As "Run On For A Long Time", it was released in 1949 by Bill Landford & The Landfordaires.
+As "God's Gonna Cut You Down", it was performed by Odetta on Odetta Sings Ballads and Blues (1956), and Johnny Cash on the posthumously released American V: A Hundred Highways (2006).
 Marilyn Manson also used this title for a non-album single in 2019.
-As "Run On", it has been recorded by Elvis Presley and Tom Jones, and The Blind Boys of Alabama.
+As "Run On", it has been recorded by Elvis Presley and Tom Jones, and the Blind Boys of Alabama.
 The song has been covered by many other artists.

-A version by Bill Landford & the Landfordaires from 1949 was later sampled heavily for the 1999 song "Run On" by Moby.
+Moby version

+"Run On" is a remix of the version by Bill Landford and the Landfordairs, by American electronica musician Moby.
+It was released as the second single from his fifth studio album Play on April 26, 1999.

+Recorded by Moby for his fifth studio album Play, "Run On" features samples from "Run On for a Long Time", a 1949 recording by Bill Landford and the Landfordairs of the traditional folk hymn "God's Gonna Cut You Down", which make up the song's vocal content.
+Moby was unaware of the original hymn's considerable popularity in country and gospel music as a standard while recording the song.
+He later recalled that "Run On" was "really hard to put together, because it has so many samples in it.
+I didn't use computers at this point, it was all done with stand-alone samplers.
+When it was finished, I collapsed in exhaustion."

+Music video

+The music video for "Run On" was directed by Mike Mills.
+Mills' video depicts Moby working at an office whose employees all wear white.
+A flashback is then shown involving a workout instructor who faints while teaching a class; Moby then arrives and puts an inhaler in her mouth, reviving her.
+The video proceeds through subsequent flashbacks to explain the entire plot: the office Moby works in is heaven, the instructor is self-conscious and unsure of her capabilities, and heaven is a self-help phone line.
+Towards the end of the video, Moby is seen dead in a parking lot, with a man checking his pulse.
+The video concludes similarly to the opening scene, with Moby working in an office while still living, only everyone is unkind and emotionally distant.